 Genna, a 19-year-old with visual impairment and additional disabilities, lifts her hand for the piece of silverware, feeling its shape and form.

 “Good job,” her teacher says, signing the words as she speaks.
 “Let’s go to the next page.”

 A lesson in tactile recognition, this type of work happens everyday in the Deafblind Program at Perkins School for the Blind.
 But this particular lesson has global significance.

-While here, she’s learning how to educate and empower children with visual impairments and multiple disabilities (MDVI).
-In June, she’ll return home ready to share everything she’s learned at Perkins with her colleagues and the families of children she serves.
+While here, she learned how to educate and empower children with visual impairments and multiple disabilities.
+When she returned home, she was ready to share everything she learned at Perkins with her colleagues and the families of children she serves.

 “At Perkins, the belief is all children can learn, no matter their disability,” says Thanh.
 “In Vietnam, people don’t believe that.
-More than 90% of children with MDVI aren’t in school.
+More than 90% of children with visual impairment and multiple disabilities aren’t in school.
 I’m here so I can learn to more effectively help children and change that attitude.”

-That sentiment is what brings nearly every program participant to Perkins, including the 12 others who make up the class of 2020.
+That sentiment is what brings nearly every program participant to Perkins.
 They all have their own goals, though, shaped by the needs of their own communities and countries.
-That much is clear in Thanh’s work with Genna.
+That much was clear in Thanh’s work with Genna.

 In addition to working as a teacher of the visually impaired and as a researcher for Vietnam’s Ministry of Education and Training, Thanh recently co-founded a tactile and braille book library with another Educational Leadership Program graduate from her country (Nguyen Thi Hang, class of 2018).

 Kids in Vietnam sit circled around a tactile book.